mayeranalytics/nanopage/content/pages/documentation/page.md

 *nanoPage* is a minimal static flat file CMS based on [Haskell](http://www.haskell.org) [Spock](htp://spock.li).
 It is suitable for small websites or microsites with mostly static content.
 Content is stored as [Markdown](https://en.wikipedia.org/wiki/Markdown), and edited offline using any Markdown editor.
-A *nanoPage* website is published by compiling both source code and static content.
-The resulting executable is fully self-contained with web-server *and* content.
-As such, it is fast, easy to deploy and easy to secure.
+Publication of a *nanoPage* website requires compiling the source code.
+The resulting executable is fully self-contained, i.e. it contains the web-server *and* all the content.
+In order to deploy a website just copy the executable to the server and run it.
+Since there is no database and no file system *nanoPage* is very secure.

 A demo is running on [http://nanopage.li](http://nanopage.li).

 *nanoPage* is covered by the very permissive MIT license.
 The source code can be found on [github](https://github.com/mayeranalytics/nanoPage).

 ### Motivation
 - easy to extend
 - avoid heavy frameworks
 - lightweight: Self-contained executable including all the static content
-- @TODO

 ### Use-cases
 - blogs